Welcome to the astronomical observatory of Canossa

 The telescope

-The Canossa observatory puts the biggest binoscope in Italy at the disposal of its guests: a binoscope with two 18″ mirrors, built by Arie Otte of Holland in 2016.
+The Canossa observatory puts the biggest binoscope in Italy at the disposal of its guests: two 18″ mirrors, built by Arie Otte in Holland in 2016.

-This binoscope doesn’t just offer the advantage to be able to observe with both eyes, but will give you an unequalled experience of total immersion, as if you were truly floating in space.
+This binoscope doesn’t just offer the advantage to be able to observe with both eyes, but it will give you an unequalled experience of total immersion, as if you were truly floating through space.

 Price

-The prices are per person and include the assistance of our guide, an unlimited time at the telescope and coffee, tea or a non-alcoholic drink.
+The price is per person and include the assistance of our guide, an unlimited time at the telescope and coffee, tea or a non-alcoholic drink.

 Booking is required.